serverless/serverless-optimizer-plugin/README.md

 ### Common Pitfalls

-* **AWS-SDK** does not play well with Browserify.
-If the aws-sdk is used anywhere in your code, even if it is not within package.json, you may received the following error:
+* **aws-sdk** does not play well with Browserify.
+If the aws-sdk is used anywhere in your code, even if it is not within node_modules or package.json, you may receive an error similar to:

-`Uncaught {"errorMessage":"Cannot find module '/usr/lib/node_modules/aws-sdk/apis/metadata.json'"`
+`Uncaught {"errorMessage":"Cannot find module '/usr/lib/node_modules/aws-sdk/apis/metadata.json'"...`

-Since the aws-sdk is always present within AWS Lambda, it does not need to be included with your other modules.
-To exclude this from optimizer, use the `exclude` configuration option within `s-component.json` or `s-function.json`.
+To fix this, the aws-sdk should be excluded by using the `exclude` Browserify option.
+Since the aws-sdk is always available to an AWS Lambda, it should never need to be included.

 ```
 "custom": {
     "optimize": {